shagird/shagird.github.io/_pages/about.md

 ---
 <img align='right' width="400" height="400" src="/images/raghav-profile1.jpg">

-I am a fifth-year BS-MS student at IISER Pune, India.
-I am doing my Master's thesis as a Visiting Student at the Weizmann Institute of Science, Israel
+I am a fifth-year BS-MS student at IISER Pune, India, doing my Master's thesis as a Visiting Student at the Weizmann Institute of Science, Israel.

 I am an interdisciplinary major, with coursework in Biology, Applied Math, and Physics.
 Additionally, I am actively involved in research on physics of living systems.